johanbook/docs/network/smtp.md

 ## Status codes

-Similar to [HTTP](http) each data tranmission has a status code.
+Similar to [HTTP](http) each data transmission has a status code.
 For example, the code 250 signals OK.

 ## Example